ChelmsfordBeer/cbcf.info/README.md

 ## To dos

+-  Finalise migration to Gulp backend for automation of future page creation
 -  Continue working on accessibility features/compliancy for SBF19
 -  Work on new content when it is supplied